vaadin/vaadin-gradle-plugin/CONTRIBUTING.md

 ## Contributing

 A signed CLA is required when contributing to the project.
+GitHub will guide you through the CLA signing process when you create your first pull request.

 ## Running The IT/Functional Tests